iagxferreira/iagxferreira/README.md

 turning coffee into code since 2017

-my current focus is on deepening my knowledge of systems architecture and scalability and design patterns.
+my current focus is on deepening my knowledge of systems architecture, scalability and web3.

 always open to new opportunities and challenges that foster growth.